Frequently Asked Questions

 10. Other than anxiety disorders, what conditions do you treat at the clinics?

 Psychologists and psychiatrists are available to treat chronic pain, stress-related disorders such as migraine and tension headache, chronic jaw pain, Temporomandibular Joint Disorder and irritable bowel syndrome, and to teach coping skills and treat stress and anxiety due to medical conditions.
 In addition, general stress management is taught.
+Dr. Wiederhold is Board Certified in Biofeedback and Neurofeedback in addition to her doctorate in Clinical Health Psychology and licensure as a Clinical Psychologist in California and Belgium.
+She oversees all psychology operations at the clinic.

 11. What if you don’t have a virtual environment for my phobia?